Recommended Adult Books for Parents Who Conceive Children Through Assisted Reproductive Technologies

 • Intended for Adults

-• Available at Amazon.com
+• Available at amazon.com

-The Long Awaited Stork: A Guide to Parenting After Infertility
+The Long-Awaited Stork: A Guide to Parenting After Infertility

-One of a kind resources for parenting after infertility including sections on what (and when) to tell your child about their conception and/or birth, who else to tell, and how to handle lingering feelings of loss.
+One-of-a-kind resources for parenting after infertility including sections on what (and when) to tell your child about their conception and/or birth, who else to tell, and how to handle lingering feelings of loss.
 Appropriate for parents of adopted children; sperm donor, egg donor parents; parents who used surrogates; parents of special needs kids; and parents raising children conceived in different ways.

 • By: Ellen Glazer